charmplusplus/charm4py/docs/install.rst

 .. note::
-    If you have multiple versions of Python installed (e.g. python2, python3, pypy), make sure CFFI is installed for the version that you will use to run Charmpy.
+    If you have multiple versions of Python installed (e.g. python2, python3, pypy), make sure CFFI is installed for the version that you will use to run CharmPy.
     For example, if you are installing CFFI with pip, make sure that you use the version of pip that corresponds to the interpreter you'll be using (for Python 3 it is ``pip3`` by default on Ubuntu 16.04).